markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-custom-start

-The |theme| theme uses the default admonition to enable the use of custom admonition titles.
+|theme| uses the default admonition to enable the use of custom admonition titles.
 The default admonition is styled the same as a note.

 For a custom admonition, use ``.. admonition:: some string`` as shown here: